 "There are people that care about you, people that would be hurt if you did that."

 Ziva had told Harry that, back in his apartment in London, when he told her he'd been contemplating suicide after Hetty's death.
-She'd told him that giving up and committing suicide after loosing Hetty would have been the cowardly and selfish action to take, and she understood all too well what it was like to lose somebody.
+She'd told him that giving up and committing suicide after losing Hetty would have been the cowardly and selfish action to take, and she understood all too well what it was like to lose somebody.

-Now, that hypocrisy was the thing that was really tearing her apart.
+Now, that hypocrisy was tearing at her.

 She should have just called Harry.
-She knew that now.
 At the time, after their phone call on the 14th and after being informed of the target, she had held off on calling him again.
 Partly because Mossad and her father might take that as a sign of unreliability, but mostly because she feared he would send himself into a vicious circle of revenge.
 'Before you embark on a journey of revenge, dig two graves,' Confucius had said; she hadn't wanted that to happen to Harry.

 Instead, she'd done it herself, and even though she had never met Hetty Kirkland, she had always felt a connection to Harry's late first love.
 She should have considered the proverb as it applied to her, too.